Special offer: Redside dace pins

-If you wear it yourself, talk to friends about this tiny but mighty endangered minnow that is holding back construction of Highway 413.
+This tiny but mighty endangered minnow is holding back construction of Highway 413, an unnecessary, expensive and sprawl-enabling highway.

-The pin is about 6 cm long (2 1/2”), hand painted with a glossy finish.
+The pin is about 6 cm long (2 1/2”), hand painted ceramic with a glossy finish.

 More about the Ontario Redside Dace